-The proposal is for 193,800 sf outdoor commercial cannabis canopy area with five (5) A-Type 3 "Medium Outdoor" licenses, one (1) A-Type 4 "Nursery" license, and one (1) A-Type 13 Self-Distribution license The Lake County Cannabis Ordinance allows Type 3 cultivation licenses on Agriculture Preserve zoned property when the project meets the applicable size and locational criteria and standards.
-The applicant seeks seven licenses; five are for an A-Type 3 'medium outdoor' licenses, which requires 100 acres of property.
-The fifth license is a Type 4 Nursery license requiring 20 acres of property.
-The fifth license is a Type 13 Self Distribution license, which has no minimum acreage requirement.
-The subject site is approximately 351.78 acres in size, large enough to allow the cultivation licenses that have been applied for.
+The proposal is for 43,472 sf outdoor commercial cannabis canopy area with one (1) A-Type 3 "Medium Outdoor" license and one (1) A-Type 13 Self-Distribution license.
+The Lake County Cannabis Ordinance allows A-Type 3 cultivation licenses on Agriculture Preserve zoned property when the project meets the applicable size and locational criteria and standards.
+The applicant seeks two licenses; the cultivation license for an A-Type 3 'medium outdoor' license which requires 20 acres of property.
+The second license is a Type 13 Self Distribution- Transport Only license, which has no minimum acreage requirement.
+The subject site is approximately 238.11 acres in size, large enough to allow the cultivation licenses that have been applied for.